-There are two ways of looking at social media marketing: as a great sounding board, able to quickly generate large-scale visibility using online discussions, or as a powerful tool to develop a community of loyal fans.
-The first one relies on publicity stunts, communication artifacts, and growth hacking.
-The second one, on relationship building in the long run with people who don’t yet know that you exist.
+There are two ways of looking at SMM.
+As a great opportunity to get some visibility.
+Or as a tool to develop a community of fans.
+The first relies on publicity stunts, communication artifacts, and growth hacking.
+The second, on relationship building with people who have no clue that you exist.
 Which approach is the right one?
-Wouldn’t these two visions of social media marketing, which are often opposed, have more in common than they seem?
+Wouldn’t these two have more in common than they seem?

-During my experience as a marketer, the question “What budget would you take for that marketing service?” regularly comes up.
-And, behind its apparent ordinariness, it is more tricky than it looks: Can a client ask me to set a price before any talk about a project?
-How do I manage in these circumstances?
-That’s what I am going to show you now.
+During my experience as a marketer, the question “What is your price for [your random marketing service]” regularly comes up.
+And, behind its apparent ordinariness, it is more tricky than it looks: Can a client ask to set a price before any talk concerning their project?
+How to manage in these circumstances?
+That’s what I am going to show you.

 As a marketing consultant, I haven’t always been a digital nomad.
 An early advocate of remote work, for sure.
 In nearly nine years I tried everything, from coworking spaces to home office.
 It’s only the recent years, after some changes in my life, I became what you can call a digital nomad…

-Since I became a freelancer, I had never taken the time to share my experience as a digital marketing consultant.
-As I resume writing, I take this opportunity to share with you my story.
-With some advice for those of you who have thought about freelancing.
+Since I became a freelancer, I had never taken the time to share my experience as a marketing consultant.
+As I resume writing, I take this opportunity to share it with you.
+And some advice for those of you who have thought about freelancing.